My shopping cart

 Salt

 Mix all items except the oil together in a bowl, taste and add more mayonnaise if necessary.
-You can stop here and you'll have a great egg salad.
+By the way you can stop here, and you'll have a great egg salad.
 To finish the sauce gribiche, stir gently while incorporating the oil; stop adding oil when you have a thick sauce that runs slowly from the spoon.
 Adjust to taste with additional spice, salt, and/or acid.
 Can be kept for one week in the refrigerator.

-A tip for boiling eggs: Place them gently in an electric kettle filled with boiling water, wait ten minutes, then chill them in a bowl of cool running water.
+A tip for hard-boiling eggs: Place them gently in an electric kettle or pot filled with boiling water, turn off or remove from heat, wait ten minutes, then chill them in a bowl of cool running water.
 They will be cooked perfectly.
 Or you can always buy eggs pre-cooked and peeled if you are in a rush.

 Mix all ingredients together, then adjust to taste with additional spice or honey.
 O.M.G. can be added for a sharper mustard flavor, or a bit of vinegar or lemon juice if you want more acidity.
 Can be kept for two weeks in the refrigerator.